Speed and Optimization in the Era of HTTP/2

 2. Image Sprites

-Similar to file consolidation, there’s no longer a need to combine images into one image and display each image by changing the background-position in CSS (a very tiresome process, I must say).
+Similar to file concatenation, there is no longer a need to combine images into a single image and display each image by changing the background-position in CSS (a very cumbersome process, I must say).

-In this context, you should exclude SVG files from the equation since a single SVG file can achieve better compression results.
-Each case needs to be examined thoroughly in this situation…
+You should exclude SVG files from this equation since an SVG file alone can achieve better compression results.
+Each case should be examined individually in this situation…

 3. Inlining

 One method to reduce the number of HTTP requests is inlining.
-This is especially useful for small images that can be converted into data-URIs and loaded by the browser without making an additional request to the server.
+This is useful, especially for small images that can be converted to data-URI and loaded by the browser without making an additional request to the server.

-The problem with this technique is that assets of this type aren’t cached by the browser, so they need to be re-downloaded with each page load as part of the page’s code.
+The problem with this technique is that assets of this type are not stored in the browser cache and must be reloaded with each page request.

 4. Domain Sharding

-Domain Sharding is a technique used before the era of HTTP/2 that aimed to make the browser “work” in a way that allows us to load more assets in parallel.
-For instance, as explained earlier, if you serve assets from your server, the browser can download 2-8 files simultaneously (due to TCP limitations).
+Domain Sharding is a technique performed before the era of HTTP/2, designed to “trick” the browser into allowing us to load more assets in parallel.
+For example, as explained earlier, if you serve assets from your server, the browser can download 2-8 files simultaneously (due to TCP limitations).

-On the other hand, if you distribute assets among three different domains, the browser can download 6-24 files in parallel (three times as many).
-That’s why it’s common to see assets and assets linked and loaded from multiple domains:
+On the other hand, if you distribute assets among three different domains, the browser can download 6-24 files in parallel (three times as much).
+This is why it’s common to see assets and resources linked and loaded from multiple domains:

 • cdn1.domain.com